Share

 Team Roles and Work Organization

 In highly effective groups, work is organized to support the group’s function.
 Roles, relationships, and accountability processes are clear to everyone.
-Members are qualified to perform their jobs or have immediate plans for acquiring needed knowledge and skills in order to perform future tasks.
+Members are qualified to perform their jobs or have immediate plans for acquiring needed knowledge and skills to perform future tasks.

-An inappropriately-structured group or one in which the members have unclear or confused perceptions about their roles and relationships can lose considerable energy in performing tasks.
-The group may not have identified clearly all of its tasks or agreed on the exact nature of the work to be performed.
 Standard job descriptions are usually inadequate because they do not specify the exact nature of the accountability each person has to each task or to each person in the group.
 Lack of role clarity results in poor quality work, missed responsibilities, and overlapping accountabilities that generate needless conflict.

 Operating Processes